AndrewGraber/LWJGL3D/README.md

 ## Documentation
 Once I get a bit further along in working on the larger parts of this and closer to being able to push out a first major release, I'll begin working on documentation.
 This will probably come in the form of javadocs, as well as a wiki on this repo.

+### Edit 12/14/2023
+I was just looking through my repositories and noticed I never put a License in this one.
+This project is completely free and open-source, and falls under the MIT License as stated below

+##License
+Copyright 2023 Andrew C. Graber

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Helping Out
 If you'd like to help out with the project, feel free to submit a pull request.
 This is no guarantee that I'll accept it, but so long as your changes help the project along, I'll probably accept them.
 If you want to work with me directly and help out with code/documentation/etc., you can contact me via Discord (AnZaNaMa \#3242) or email me at recovery22306@gmail.com